leogachimu/King_County_House_Sales/README.md

 Grade is a classification by construction quality which refers to the types of materials used and the quality of workmanship.
 It is regulated by the King County Local government, and therefore, this is an important factor to anyone looking to buy a house.

-Our analysis of sales volume by grade appears to follow a normal distribution with grade 7 having the peak sales volume of about 8,000 houses.
+My analysis of sales volume by grade appears to follow a normal distribution with grade 7 having the peak sales volume of about 8,000 houses.
 The lower grades of 3, and 4, and the higher grades of 11 and 12 each have sales volumes around 100 or fewer.

-Our analysis has also shown that there is a significant difference in mean sale price among different house grades.
+My analysis has also shown that there is a significant difference in mean sale price among different house grades.
 Between grade 3 and 8, the mean price is between **$250,000** to **$500,000**.
 From grade 9 to 13, the mean sale price rises from around **$600,000** to over **$3,500,000**.

 ### Number of Bedrooms

 On all social media platforms and social environments, almost everyone wants to know the number of bedrooms when they're scouting for houses.
-We therefore saw the need to find out if there is a relationship between the number of bedrooms and sales perfomance.
+I, therefore, saw the need to find out if there is a relationship between the number of bedrooms and sales perfomance.

-Our analysis of the relationship between sales and number of bedrooms shows that buyers and sellers have two major factors to consider:
+My analysis of the relationship between sales and number of bedrooms shows that buyers and sellers have two major factors to consider:

 i.)
 The sales volume, which follows a normal distribution with a peak volume of 8,000 houses at the median number of 3 bedrooms.<br>
 ii.)
 The distribution of mean sale price by number of bedrooms, which shows that the peak mean price is **$1,200,000** at 8 bedrooms.
 For houses with 3 bedrooms, the mean price is only **$465,000**.